 You can restrict the hours during which users can log in and the range of IP addresses from which they can log in and access Salesforce.
-If IP address restrictions are defined for a user's profile and a login originates from an unknown IP address, Salesforce does not allow the login.
+If IP address restrictions are defined for a user's profile and a login originates from an unknown IP address, Salesforce does not allow the user to log in.
 These restrictions help protect your data from unauthorized access and phishing attacks.